Rancho Seco Nuclear Generating Station: History

 All power-generating equipment has been removed from the plant, and the 425 foot cooling towers remain a prominent part of the local landscape as the tallest buildings in the Central Valley.
 Also scattered throughout the area around the plant are abandoned civil defense sirens that at one time would have warned people of a radioactivity release from the station.
-Additions to SMUD's Rancho Seco property have included an 11 MW solar installation and, in 2006, the 600 MW natural gas-fired Cosumnes Power Plant.
+Additions to SMUD's Rancho Seco property include an 11 MW solar installation, a 160 MW solar installation (opened 2021), and the 600 MW natural gas-fired Cosumnes Power Plant (opened 2006).

 On October 23, 2009, the Nuclear Regulatory Commission released the majority of the site for unrestricted public use, while approximately 11 acre of land including a storage building for low-level radioactive waste and a dry-cask spent fuel storage facility remain under NRC licenses.

 According to a study published in the journal Biomedicine International, the statistically significant drop in cancer rates observed in Sacramento County between 1988 and 2009 (plant closed in 1989) might be partially attributable to the closure of the Rancho Seco plant, and the resultant decline in nuclear emissions.
 The result has been questioned by radiation expert and health physicist Robert Emery, who suggested it being the result of the sharpshooter fallacy and highlighted the author Joseph Mangano's history of exaggerated claims about radiological risks.